rtgodwin/rtgodwin.github.io/_docs/outline.md

 Ignorance is not a defense.
 Familiarize yourself with section 2.5 of Academic Misconduct Procedures.

 I own the copyright to all course content.
-Sharing my content (e.g. on Course Hero) is illegal!
 {: .notice--danger}

-All course material is copyrighted by Ryan Godwin, 2025.
+All course material is copyrighted by Ryan Godwin, 2026.
 No audio or video recording of this material, lectures, or presentations is allowed in any format, openly or surreptitiously, in whole or in part without permission of Ryan Godwin.
 Course materials are for the participant’s private study and research, and must not be shared.
-Violation of these and other Academic Integrity principles, will lead to serious disciplinary action.
+Violation of these and other Academic Integrity principles, may lead to serious disciplinary action.
 {: .notice--warning}

 ## Statement of Academic Integrity / Misconduct from the U of M